 Policy Purpose:

-By facilitating direct communication among Requesters, Providers, and Customers, this policy serves the public interest and seeks to strike an appropriate balance among the interests of all parties concerned.
-It aims to provide Requesters a higher degree of certainty and predictability as to if, when and how they could obtain what level of disclosure; to preserve for Providers a sufficient degree of flexibility and discretion in acting upon requests for disclosure by not requiring that disclosure automatically follow any given request; and to include reasonable safeguards and procedures to protect the legitimate interests and legal rights of Customers of accredited proxy/privacy service providers.
+By facilitating direct communication among Requesters, Providers, and Customers, this policy serves the public interest and seeks to balance the interests of everybody concerned.
+It aims to give Requesters a higher degree of certainty and predictability as to if, when, and how they can obtain what level of disclosure; to give Providers flexibility and discretion to act on requests for disclosure and not require that disclosure automatically follow any given request; and to include reasonable safeguards and procedures to protect the legitimate interests and legal rights of Customers of accredited Providers.
 Once sufficient time has passed after implementation of these accreditation standards, the Working Group suggests a review to determine whether these three objectives have been met and fairly balanced.

 Policy Scope: